 Probably the two most important factors to consider when selecting a salon are the kind of rapport you develop with the hairstylist, and the results of their work.

 We chose the salon that we currently use for our clients after visiting and talking with the owner.
 Although we had previously used another salon, we had been unsatisfied with the results, so at the new salon we asked about prices and got a sense of how busy things were on a weekday afternoon.
 You can also get an idea of the competence of the hairstylist by viewing his website and seeing what celebrities he has worked with.
+If the salon offers other beauty treatments and therapies such as permanent makeup, then it is important to check that its staff are insured to carry out these procedures.
+There are a wide range of permanent makeup insurance providers out there so try to find a salon that is insured.
 Our stylist worked with many high-profile people, but that wasn’t the deciding factor; what really clinched it for us was how he interacted in a friendly way with professional clients and talked with them before doing anything to find out exactly what we wanted to accomplish.
 Then, of course, the results were a key factor in our decision; everyone loved what he and his staff did.

 Our stylist has a good sense of humor, always makes clients laugh and feel comfortable, and he tells jokes to make them feel at ease.
 If you’re not comfortable with your stylist, you will probably not be happy with the salon, so talking and chatting with him and his staff beforehand is a good way to find out if you’re going to work well together.